 Tessa’s Recipe Rundown

-TASTE: Buttery and slightly sweet, just like store-bought Hawaiian Rolls – but better!
+Taste: Buttery and slightly sweet, just like store-bought Hawaiian Rolls – but better!

-TEXTURE: Light, squishy, and SO fluffy.
+Texture: Light, squishy, and SO fluffy.

-EASE: Great recipe for bread beginners.
+Ease: Great recipe for bread beginners.

 This post may contain affiliate links.
 Read our disclosure policy.

 This Homemade Hawaiian Roll recipe was a true labor of love to get just right.
-The store-bought ones have quite a few ingredients not available in the home kitchen so it took a LOT of testing.
+The store-bought ones have quite a few ingredients not available in the home kitchen, so it took a LOT of testing.

 At first, the rolls weren’t fluffy enough.
 So we made a bunch of tweaks to get the texture to match the store-bought kind.
 Then they weren’t sweet enough.
 15 batches later (yes, 15!), we finally nailed it.

-Honestly, it took over a year to get this copycat recipe perfected.
+It took over a year to get this copycat recipe perfected.
 Luckily, we didn’t mind testing these rolls so many times because they’re THAT good.

 Free Baking Science Mini-Course!